General comments on the development of anything:

 In general: a test rig must be of a certain quality so that it can provide results within the expected range, with a necessary exactness and relevance.
 If the expected variation is smaller than the accuracy of the test rig, then it is useless.

 Once all the test rigs are adjusted and completed, relevant fountain pens obtainable from the market will be tested.
 According to their test results, they will be ranked.
 This ranking must correlate with their evaluation in the market.

 Correlation validates the test rigs.

 Only now, sensible research and design development can start.
 During this time, ideas are prototyped and tested.
-Ideas need to quantitatively demonstrate, whether they have and to what degree they have achieved the intended goal.
+They need to quantitatively demonstrate, whether they have and to what degree they have achieved the intended goal.
 Possible improvements, which are inside the range of inaccuracy of the test must be validated or discarded.
 One needs to be brutally honest.

-In the next chapter, I will specifically discuss the impact of temperature and pressure variation on the feed.
+In the next chapter, I will specifically discuss the impact of Temperature and Pressure variation on the feed.